This article was updated on 23 September 2020 to reflect Government announcements.

 It is clear from the Treasurer’s media releases that the objective of the amendments is to enable companies and officers to more confidently provide guidance to the market during the COVID-19 pandemic.
 In their most recent release , the Government claims that the first exemption “assisted companies to continue to update the market during this difficult and uncertain time.
 In fact, Treasury has identified that there has been an increase in the number of material announcements to the market during the period the relief has been in place, relative to the same period last year.”

 The Government has also recognised that the current level of business and economic uncertainty means there is a heightened risk of opportunistic class actions being brought against companies who provide forecasts that are later found to be inaccurate.
 The changes are intended to make it harder to bring such actions against companies and officers during the crisis while allowing the market to continue to stay informed and function effectively.

-The AICD welcomes this significant step, which recognises the critical challenges facing the business community in the context of the COVID-19 pandemic, and applauds the Government for moving on this issue.
+The AICD welcomes this significant step and the decision to extend the exemption, which recognises the critical challenges facing the business community in the context of the COVID-19 pandemic, and applauds the Government for maintaining its position on this issue.

 The AICD strongly supports robust continuous disclosure laws to maintain market integrity, but has raised serious concerns about the significant disclosure challenges posed by the current regime in the COVID-19 environment.
 The AICD’s original targeted solution that was directed at the specific disclosure challenges presented by COVID-19 is discussed in detail here.